usgs/shakemap/doc_source/manual4_0/tg_processing.rst

 only need compute two of the three terms of equation :eq:`engler-cond-covariance`.

-As was discussed in the section :ref:`subsec-mvn-computation`, for the sake of computational practicality only the diagonal terms of the covariance matrices are computed.
+As was discussed in the section :ref:`subsubsec-mvn-computation`, for the sake of computational practicality only the diagonal terms of the covariance matrices are computed.